justinluu8235/django-react-template/README.md

 After these steps, you should have an app that is fully ready to go.

 You can now run `./manage.py runserver` in one terminal tab and `npm run start:dev` in another to start the backend and frontend servers respectively.

+## Project Structure

+The Django project comes with a single app already created called `main`.

+Within each app directory, you will find a `templates` directory which hosts the HTML template(s) for that app (e.g. main/templates/index.html).
+The template file is expected to have a root container which is where the React app gets mounted.

+The frontend directory is where all the frontend code goes, including the React code.
+Each Django app has its own directory within `frontend/apps` and this is where the React code lives.
+Our webpack config is configured to compile the tsx files and drop them into the `dist` directory.
+We also use a `publicPath` in the webpack config which is the URL at which django finds the compiled files.

+There's also a `static` directory within the frontend directory where all other static assets can go (css, images, etc.)